jijames/cybercrimetech/_pages/lectures.md

 Unless otherwise stated these lectures by Dr. Joshua I. James are licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).

-If you have any questions about any of the following lectures, or would like me to speak with your organization please (contact me)[/contact].
+If you have any questions about any of the following lectures, or would like me to speak with your organization please [contact me](/contact).

 ## Digital Forensic Science